14. Appendices

 - in [3]: select the desired Windows version

-- in [4]: the downloaded ZIP file contains an executable [Setup.exe] [4b] that you must extract and run to install MySQL5
+- in [4]: the downloaded zip contains an executable [Setup.exe] [4b] which must be extracted and run to install MySQL5

-- in [6]: Once the installation is complete, you can configure the MySQL5 server
+- in [6]: once installation is complete, you can configure the MySQL5 server

-- in [7]: choose a standard configuration, the one that asks the fewest questions
+- in [7]: choose a standard configuration, the one that raises the fewest questions

 - in [8]: the MySQL5 server will be a Windows service

-- in [9]: By default, the server administrator is root with no password.
-You can keep this configuration or set a new password for root.
-If the MySQL5 installation follows the uninstallation of a previous version, this step may fail.
-There is no way to undo it.
+- in [9]: by default, the server administrator is root without password.
+You can keep this configuration or give a new password to root.
+If the installation of MySQL5 comes after the uninstallation of a previous version, this operation may fail.
+There are fewer ways of getting back to it.

-The installation of MySQL5 creates a folder in [Start / Programs]:
+Installing MySQL5 creates a folder in [Start / Programs ] :

-You can use the [MySQL Server Instance Config Wizard] to reconfigure the server:
+You can use [MySQL Server Instance Config Wizard] to reconfigure the server:

-- in [3]: we change the root password (here root/root)
+- in [3]: we change the root password (ici root/root)

 14.2.2.
 Start / Stop MySQL5